hitblast/Alter/README.md

 compiled binary (obviously since it's a Flutter project), so there will always be a tiny burden of a few megabytes worth of memory usage unless Flutter is optimized further.

+- Alter resets the granted permissions for each app whenever custom icons are applied or unapplied.

 - For now, Alter cannot modify the system apps on macOS due to SIP (System Integrity Protection) being a thing.
+I'm still working on possible workarounds.

 ## Contributing